-Purpose: To assess students' ability to calculate medication dosages so that students
+Purpose: To assess students' ability to calculate medication dosages so that students will be able to calculate mediation dosages accurately.

-Policy Statement: I. A medication dosage calculation test shall be given on the first week on the first day of the clinical/practicum course.
+Policy Statement: I. A medication dosage calculation test shall be given on the first week of the clinical/practicum course.